PowerShellCrack/PSAIBDeploymentToolkit/README.md

             - application-onedrive-latest
             - application-teams-latest

-- Develop a method to document definition version (after each build).
+- Develop a method to document definition version (after each build) using custom table in log analytics.
-- Version cleanup
+- Azure Image Version cleanup

 ## Prereqs